quantmind/quantflow/notebooks/heston.md

 chracteristic_fig(m, N, M).show()
 ```

+The immaginary part of the characteristic function is given by the correlation coefficient.

++++

 ## Marginal Distribution

 Here we compare the marginal distribution at a time in the future $t=1$ with a normal distribution with the same standard deviation.